4 Model Design Choices

 4.4 Efficient Attention Architectures

-MLP layers account for roughly two-thirds of a typical transformer’s parameters, but they operate independently on each token.
-Their cost scales linearly with sequence length, and they are straightforward to parallelize.
 Attention is the more interesting bottleneck.
 Its KV cache grows with sequence length, creating a per-request memory cost that directly limits concurrency.
 For long sequences, the quadratic cost of full attention also becomes significant during prefill.
 This makes attention the primary target for architectural optimization.

 Reducing KV cache size

 Multi-Head Attention (MHA) is the original design from the transformer paper (Vaswani et al. 2017).
 Each attention head has its own key and value projections, so the KV cache stores separate K and V vectors for every head, every layer, and every token in the sequence.
 For a model using FP16 with 64 heads and a head dimension of 128, each token adds \(2 \times 64 \times 128 \times 2 = 32{,}768\) bytes to the KV cache per layer.
 This is the most expensive option.
-The top row of Figure 4.1 shows how queries align with keys and values in MHA.
+The top row of Figure 4.3 shows how queries align with keys and values in MHA.

 Multi-head Latent Attention (MLA) (Liu et al. 2024) is DeepSeek’s approach to KV cache compression.
 Rather than storing full key and value vectors, MLA compresses them into a low-rank latent vector at each layer.
 At attention time, the full keys and values are reconstructed from the latent representation.
-The compression ratio depends on the latent dimension, but MLA can achieve significant cache reductions – comparable to or better than GQA – while preserving model quality.
+The compression ratio depends on the latent dimension, but MLA can achieve significant cache reductions — comparable to or better than GQA — while preserving model quality.
 The tradeoff is additional compute to decompress the latent vectors during attention, but this compute is typically small relative to the bandwidth savings, and there are tricks to reduce the compute.
-MLA is depicted on the bottom row of Figure 4.1.
+MLA is depicted on the bottom row of Figure 4.3.

 Reducing attention compute

 Sliding window attention (Beltagy et al. 2020) restricts each token to attend only to a fixed-size window of nearby tokens rather than the full sequence.
-This reduces the attention computation from \(O(n^2)\) to \(O(n \times w)\), where \(w\) is the window size.
-For inference, sliding window attention also bounds the KV cache size per layer to the window size, regardless of the total sequence length.
-Several recent models – including Mistral – use sliding window attention in some or all layers, often combined with a few full-attention layers to preserve the model’s ability to attend to distant tokens.
+This reduces the attention computation from \(O(\textcolor{#DC2626}{S}^2)\) to \(O(\textcolor{#DC2626}{S} \times w)\), where S is the sequence length and \(w\) is the window size.
+Figure 4.5 illustrates the difference between full attention and sliding window attention with a window size of 4.
+For prefill, the smaller attention computation improves TTFT.
+For decode, sliding window attention also bounds the KV cache size per layer to the window size, regardless of the total sequence length.
+The reduction in the amount of KV that needs to be transferred can improve TPOT, but the main benefit is that the smaller KV cache increases concurrency and throughput.
+Several recent models — including Mistral — use sliding window attention in some or all layers, often combined with a few full-attention layers to preserve the model’s ability to attend to distant tokens.

 4.5 Tokenization and Vocabulary Effects

 One model-level lever that’s easy to overlook is the tokenizer and its vocabulary size.
-The tokenizer determines how many tokens a given piece of text is broken into, and that token count directly drives the number of decode steps – each of which requires a full forward pass through the model.
+The tokenizer determines how many tokens a given piece of text is broken into, and that token count directly drives the number of decode steps, each of which requires a full forward pass through the model.

 The tradeoff is that a larger vocabulary increases the size of two model components: the embedding table (which maps token IDs to vectors at the input) and the LM head (the output projection that produces logits over the vocabulary).
 For a model with a hidden dimension of 4,096 and a vocabulary of 128K tokens, the LM head alone has 4,096 \(\times\) 128,000 \(\approx\) 500 million parameters.
-At FP16, that’s about 1 GB – not negligible, but typically a small fraction of the total model size for large LLMs.
+At FP16, that’s about 1 GB, which is not negligible, but typically a small fraction of the total model size for large LLMs.
 The compute cost of the final softmax over a larger vocabulary also increases, though this is usually a minor contributor to overall latency.

 4.6 Summary